IRCAD/sight/modules/ui/history/README.md

 ## Services

-- **SCommandHistory**: manages a command history, see also `ui::history::command` for more details about which command can be stored.
+- **command_history**: manages a command history, see also `ui::history::command` for more details about which command can be stored.

 ## How to use it